 LEED Certification for the Health Professions and Athletics Center (HPAC)

 The renovation and expansion of the Health Professions and Athletics Center was designed with sustainability in mind.
 The building features a high-efficiency heating and cooling system, supported by 200 geothermal wells; efficient lighting systems including LED bulbs, daylight harvesting technology, and room occupancy sensors; abundant natural light inside the building; energy-efficient windows; a solar hot water system that preheats water for the building; and dedicated parking for EVs, carpools, and efficient vehicles.
-We have applied for LEED Platinum status for the HPAC building.
+As a result of this design, the HPAC building has received LEED Platinum status the highest status available from the US Green Building Council.
+HPAC is also highlighted by the US Department of Energy’s Better Buildings Solution Center.

-Chesapeake College has recently installed 1.76 megawatts (MW) of solar electricity generation capacity.
+Chesapeake College has installed solar panels generating 1.8 megawatts (MW) of solar electricity.
 The main solar array, installed near the Chesapeake athletic fields along Route 213, has 5,126 ground-mounted units.
-The project also includes 2,430 solar panels atop new parking-lot canopies, constructed as part of the Health Professions and Athletics Center project, and includes a set of 3 panels installed near the wind turbine for teaching purposes.
+The project also includes 2,430 solar panels atop new parking-lot canopies, constructed as part of the Health Professions and Athletics Center project, and includes a set of 3 panels specifically for teaching purposes.
 Solar energy provider SolarCity was selected as the partner for the project.
 The California-based company currently serves 15 states and Washington, D.C.
+The solar array produces more than 50% of total required electricity required to run the main campus.

-Chesapeake President Barbara Viniar said that the new solar project will further raise the college’s profile as a regional leader in environmental responsibility.
-Constructed without taxpayer or student funds, the project will reduce Chesapeake’s reliance on fossil- fueled electricity by approximately 35 percent.
-In addition, the project could save the college $100,000 per year over the next 20 years.
-The benefits of the solar project go beyond finances, Dr. Viniar said.
+This new solar project further raises the college’s profile as a regional and national leader in environmental responsibility.
+Constructed without taxpayer or student funds, the project has reduced Chesapeake’s reliance on fossil-fueled electricity by approximately 35 percent.
+Going forward, the project could save the college $100,000 per year over the next 20 years.
+The benefits of the solar project go beyond finances.
 Part of Chesapeake’s mission is to aid economic development and sustainability on the Eastern Shore.
-“We have an obligation to educate people about renewable energy and sustainability.
+As former president Barbara Viniar said at the outset of the solar initiative, “We have an obligation to educate people about renewable energy and sustainability.
 We’re doing this because it is morally and economically right.
-It’s wonderful when those two things come together,” Viniar said, adding that Chesapeake has already reduced energy consumption by 16.6 percent in the last five years.
+It’s wonderful when those two things come together.

 In tandem with the solar panels, Chesapeake College has proposed to install up to 2 megawatts of battery storage capacity.
 This battery installation, developed in partnership with Delmarva Power, its parent company Pepco Holdings, Inc., and New Jersey-based battery developer AF Mensah, will allow Chesapeake to support continuous operations in two campus buildings, the Caroline Student Center and the Economic Development Center, in case of emergency.
 This first-of-a-kind engineering project will use the solar panels to charge the battery array, and the battery will contribute to the regional grid by helping supply steady, reliable power during periods of peak demand.

 Chesapeake College has 4 electric vehicle charging stations, located near the Health Professions and Athletics Center.
-The cost for charging is 13 cents per kwh.
 Another 10 EV charging stations can be found underneath the solar parking-lot canopies near the HPAC building.

 Watershed Restoration

-In cooperation with the Midshore Riverkeeper Conservancy and the Maryland Department of Natural Resources, Chesapeake College is making strides to improve its stormwater infrastructure.
+In cooperation with ShoreRivers and the Maryland Department of Natural Resources, Chesapeake College is making strides to improve its stormwater infrastructure.
 Early efforts involved replanting native vegetation around one of the campus’s two stormwater ponds, and raising a storm drain to encourage water to percolate into the soil.
-Future projects, currently in the planning stages and engineered by Environmental Concern, Inc., include a regenerative stormwater conveyance downstream of the campus stormwater infrastructure and the addition of two rain gardens near the main entrance to campus.
+More recent projects, engineered by Environmental Concern, Inc., include regenerative stormwater conveyance downstream of the campus stormwater infrastructure and the addition of two rain gardens near the main entrance to campus.
 Together, these improvements protect and improve water quality in the Wye East River, which begins on campus.
-These projects will also be available as “living laboratories” for education, both for Chesapeake College students and visitors to the campus.
+These projects are used as “living laboratories” for education, both for Chesapeake College students and visitors to the campus.

 The College presently recycles paper, plastic bottles and cardboard.
 These items are picked up by Queen Anne’s County Public Works employees and counted as part of the County Recycling Program.
 The Queen Anne’s county Board of Public Works also maintains a recycling center on our campus which provides igloos for paper, plastic, cardboard and glass.
 This location serves not only Chesapeake College, but also the residents of Wye Mills, Maryland.